DETAILED ACTION

 a plurality of feature calculation models

-learn parameters of the plurality of feature calculation models based on an evaluation function in which a value is larger as the similarity between the average value of the plurality of feature vectors and the representative vector corresponding to the class to which the input sample belong is smaller
+learn parameters of the plurality of feature calculation models based on an evaluation function in which a value is larger as the similarity between the average value of the plurality of feature vectors and the each representative vector corresponding to the class to which each of the plurality of input samples belong is smaller

 These elements are training elements recited at a high-level of generality with no detail of the training process and amounts to no more than adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea.
 Accordingly, this additional element does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea (See MPEP 2106.05(f))